 On August 20, 2012 the Trinity-Byrnes Collegiate School opened its door to 195 students with Mr. Edward Hoffman as the Head of School.
 The ultimate integration of two schools into one was the result of an extraordinary movement to create a truly exceptional school.
 Trinity-Byrnes Collegiate School now stands alone as the region’s only college preparatory school.
 Phase III of campus expansion began in July 2012.
 On August 31, 2012 the newly constructed football stadium was dedicated and the school’s first night time home football game played.
 In September 2012 construction began on the Nucor Steel Multi-purpose Building, and was completed for the beginning of the 2013-14 school year.

-Due to continued growth, Trinity-Byrnes Collegiate School is again expanding with the construction of a new academic building.
-A groundbreaking ceremony was held on May 24th, 2017 and the building will be completed in the fall of 2017.
-This 12,000 sq. foot building will add 7 classrooms, including science labs, and 2 seminar rooms.
-In addition, plans include a multipurpose/dining room so that our students have adequate space to have lunch each day while also adding space for meetings, student activities, and other gatherings.
-A parking lot expansion, baseball and softball field upgrades, and new stadium lights are also part of this expansion project.
+Due to continued growth, Trinity-Byrnes Collegiate School continued its expansion with the construction of a new academic building in 2017.
+A groundbreaking ceremony was held on May 24th, 2017 and the building was completed in the fall of 2017.
+This 12,000 sq. foot building added 7 classrooms, including science labs and 2 seminar rooms.
+In addition, a multipurpose/dining room was built so that our students have adequate space to have lunch each day while also adding space for meetings, student activities, and other gatherings.
+A parking lot expansion, baseball and softball field upgrades, and new stadium lights were also part of this expansion project.

 The TBCS Board of Trustees has embarked on a capital campaign to help fund this expansion project: The Growing in Excellence Campaign has a goal of $2 million to fund the building, furnishings, and related expenses.
 For more information on the campaign, to see building plans and more information, please click here.